Frequently Asked Questions

 Can the public get detailed reports and enforcement information?

-A copy of the actual inspection report and any enforcement information associated with the restaurant type facility is available upon submission of an application to the Saskatchewan Health Authority.
+A copy of the actual inspection report and any enforcement information associated with a restaurant type facility or slaughter plant is available upon submission of an application to the Saskatchewan Health Authority.
 There is a $30.00 processing fee.
 For more information, contact your local Saskatchewan Health Authority office:

-Are there different types of licences for restaurant type facilities?
+Are there different types of licences for restaurant type facilities or slaughter plant?

-Three different licences can be issued to a restaurant type facility; these are:
+Three different licences can be issued to these facilities:

 Licence - Valid for up to two years from the date of issuance.

-Conditional Licence - Terms or conditions under which a restaurant type facility must operate may be attached to a licence.
-For example, a conditional licence may be issued to limit food service to take-out if public washrooms are not available or to restrict menu items where equipment is lacking or limited.
+Licence with Conditions - Terms or conditions under which a facility must operate may be attached to a licence.
+For example, this type of licence may be issued to a restaurant type facility to limit food service to take-out if public washrooms are not available or to restrict menu items where equipment is lacking or limited.

 Probationary Licence - A regular licence can be cancelled and replaced with a probationary licence that establishes timelines for the correction of infractions.

-How are complaints about restaurant type facilities managed?
+How are complaints about restaurant type facilities or slaughter plants managed?

 Public health inspectors will investigate a complaint and consider the regulatory requirements and the degree of public health risk before determining an appropriate course of action.
 Complaints about specific facilities should be directed to the local public health inspection office for the Saskatchewan Health Authority.

-What should one do if they think they may have contracted a foodborne illness from a restaurant type facility?
+What should one do if they think they may have contracted a foodborne illness from a restaurant type facility or slaughter plant?

 If the individual is seriously ill, they should seek the attention of their health care provider.
 Concerns about a possible foodborne illness should be raised with the local public health inspector for the Saskatchewan Health Authority.